thecodingmachine/symfony-boilerplate/docs/docs/CICD.md

 ## Prepare a demo server

-Theses steps are basis steps, it should be good enough for a demonstration environnement
+These steps are basis steps, it should be good enough for a demonstration environnement

 ```
 cd /